opauloh/react-performance/README.md

   slow down your app in some cases and in all cases it makes your code more complex.

+### Windowing

+- We can use [react-virtual](https://github.com/tannerlinsley/react-virtual) to
+  create a virtualized list with react
+- The idea of virtualization is to render only a subset of the list items.
+This is useful when the list is very long and you don’t need to render all of it.
+- We also play with calculated style heights to keep using the original scrollbar

 ## Contributors

 Thanks goes to these wonderful people